uzongoka/pulse-sms-issues/ISSUE_TEMPLATE.md

 **Additional information:**

 Do you want to provide any other information?
-Device configuration, unique cases, anything that you think may be relevant.
+Device configuration, unique cases, screenshots, anything that you think may be relevant.

 **Possible solution:**

 Do you have an idea of how to solve it?
-If not, that's fine, you can delete this section.
+If not, that's fine.
+You can delete this section.